Scientific Journal and Magazine Articles

 - McMurtry, M.R., D.C.
 Sanders, J. Cure, R.G.
 Hodson, B.C.
 Haning and P.C.
 St. Amand.
 1997a.
 The efficiency of Water Use of an Integrated Fish/Vegetable Co-Culture System.
 J. World Aquaculture Society.
 28 (4).

-The study was conducted to understand how well this system utilizes water compared to traditional soil-based cultivation.
 The study found that iAVs could achieve water use efficiencies ranging from 2.37 to 3.47 times greater than soil-based cultivation, depending on the system design and climatic conditions.
 The study suggests further research into optimizing system design, exploring different vegetable and fish species, and assessing long-term sustainability and economic impacts.

 - McMurtry, M.R., R.G.
 Hodson, D.C.
 Sanders and J. Cure.
 1997b.
 Effects of Biofilter / Rearing Tank Volume Ratios on Productivity of a Recirculating Fish/Vegetable Co-Culture System.
 J. of Applied Aquaculture.
 7(4): 33-51.
 Partial funding for this research was from the USDA Special Grant P.L.
 89-106: “Agricultural Adjustment in Southeast Through Alternative Cropping Systems.”